vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

 3. Browse to **D:\Allfiles\Mod04\DemoFiles\DependencyResolver**.
 4. Select the file **DependencyResolver.sln** and then click **Open**.
 5. In Solution Explorer, under the **DependencyResolver** project, expand **Controllers** , and then double-click  **CoursesController.cs**.
-6. Show the students the **Get** method.
-Explain that the method uses the **_context** private member, which is initialized in the constructor.
+6. Review the **Get** method.
+The method uses the **_context** private member, which is initialized in the constructor.
-7. Show the students the **CoursesController** constructor.
-Explain that the constructor receives the context as an **ISchoolContext** interface to decouple the controller from a specific implementation of the interface.
+7. Review the **CoursesController** constructor.
+The constructor receives the context as an **ISchoolContext** interface to decouple the controller from a specific implementation of the interface.
 8. In Solution Explorer, under the **DependencyResolver** project, expand **Infrastracture** , and then double-click  **ManualDependencyResolver.cs.**
-9. Show the students the **GetService** method.
-Explain that the method returns an instance of a specific service based on the  **serviceType** parameter.
+9. Review the **GetService** method.
+The method returns an instance of a specific service based on the  **serviceType** parameter.
 10. In Solution Explorer, under the **DependencyResolver** project, expand **App_Start** , and then double-click **WebApiConfig.cs**.
-11. Show the students the **Register** method.
-Explain that the dependency resolver that will be used by ASP.NET Web API is the one that is set in the **config.DependencyResolver** property.
+11. Review the **Register** method.
+The dependency resolver that will be used by ASP.NET Web API is the one that is set in the **config.DependencyResolver** property.
 12. Press Ctrl+F5 to start the project without debugging.
 13. In the browser window, append the **api/courses** relative address to the address bar and press Enter to call the **Get** action of the **CoursesController** class.